Tesla CEO Musk puts $100 million jolt into quest for carbon removal

 Carbon capture projects have already drawn backing from Silicon Valley startups, public officials worried about the slow pace of cutting emissions, and emitters including oil companies seeking to offset their climate impacts.

 The technology is not yet commercially viable.
-Removing carbon costs more than $300 per metric tonne in a world that each year emits greenhouse gases equivalent to about 50 billion tonnes of carbon dioxide.
+Removing carbon can cost more than $300 per metric tonne in a world that each year emits greenhouse gases equivalent to about 50 billion tonnes of carbon dioxide.
 By 2050, some 10 billion tonnes of carbon capture may be needed, by some estimates.

 “I think this is one of those things that is going to take a while to figure out what the right solution is,” Musk said.
 “And especially to figure out what the best economics are for CO2 removal.”